by Aaron Browder, Open School staff

 Even if you just want to trade cards, you need to be able to evaluate the values of the cards and haggle over deals.
 And then what happens if you make a bad trade?
 You have to deal with this emotion, regret, and how is that going to affect your relationship with the other person?
 And are you going to try to get the cards back?
 So playing the game involves not only practical skills, but also social and emotional skills.

-Kids at The Open School are always playing Minecraft with others, usually in groups of four, and collaborative play means cooperative building which requires strong communication skills.
+Kids at The Open School are always playing Minecraft with others, and collaborative play means cooperative building which requires strong communication skills.
 There are arguments, negotiations, and occasionally hurt feelings — there’s a disagreement, or a miscommunication, or someone destroy’s someone else’s creation by accident — and then they have to figure out how to resolve that conflict.

 “The Zombie Game” is an Open School original game which involves a group of kids trying to escape a lone zombie (usually me), sometimes with Nerf guns or other props.
 The first thing to notice about The Zombie Game is that the kids invented the game themselves, and continually re-invent it every time they play, by changing the rules or introducing new concepts.
 This requires not only creativity but negotiation and compromise.